YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ## Bed Heater

-Using MPC for bed heater control is functional but the performance is not guarenteed or currently supported.
-MPC for the bed can be configured:
+Using MPC for bed heater control is functional but the performance is not guaranteed or currently supported.
+MPC for the bed can be configured simply.

 ```
 [heater_bed]
 control: mpc
-heater_power:
+heater_power: 400
-#   Heater power in watts.
-#cooling_fan:
-#   Bed fans could be used for the [heater_bed] by
-#   specifying <fan_generic BedFans>.

 ```

+- `control: mpc`
+  *Required*
+  The temperature control method.

+- `heater_power: 50`
+  *Required*
+  The nameplate heater power in watts.

+- `cooling_fan: fan_generic <fan_name>`
+  _No Default Value_
+  This is the fan that is cooling the bed such as bed fans.

 The bed should be able to reach at least 90C to perform calibration with the same parameters.